-I always enjoyed the exchange in "Cement Heads" when the gangsters are attempting to exchange Ickis for the stolen toenails.
+The exchange in "Cement Heads" when the gangsters are attempting to trade Ickis for the stolen toenails.

 Gromble: No deals with hostage takers, Chimera.
 Ickis: Whaddaya mean no deals with hostage takers?!
 What's this world coming to?!
 If you can't deal with a hostage taker who can you deal with?!